BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-Script-Extender.md

 ![notepadse.png](/tutorials/notepadse.png)

-> Check this guide out on how to use the console and getting started with using Script Extender for mod creation: https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted
+> Check this guide out on how to use the console and getting started with using Script Extender for mod creation: [Getting Started with SE for mod creation](/Tutorials/ScriptExtender/GettingStarted)
 {.is-info}